"Bound luminosity" state in the extended Dicke model: Dynamics of the extended Dicke model

 \section{Dynamics of the extended Dicke model}

-The extended Dicke model is describing the interaction of $N$ two--level systems with a single mode electromagnetic resonator.
-Each two level system is described as a spin--$1/2$ by Pauli matrices $\hat \sigma^{x,y,z}_i$, and the electromagnetic wave in the resonator is described as an oscillator with coordinate $\hat q$ and momentum $\hat p$.
-The Hamiltonian is
+The extended Dicke model describes $N$ two--level systems (TLS) interacting with a single mode electromagnetic resonator.
+Each TLS is described by the spin--$1/2$ Pauli matrices $\hat \sigma^{x,y,z}_i$, and the electromagnetic wave in the resonator is described as an oscillator with coordinate $\hat q$ and momentum $\hat p$ assuming wave-length of the field is much greater then the inter-TLS distances.
+The Hamiltonian is: